 - Command + D - Duplicates the selected region.
 I know there’s a loop option, but I just find this quicker.

 - Alt (Mac) Option (PC) - Applies the command to every track in items such as inputs and outputs.
 Or when applying a new insert or muting an insert.
 It also puts faders and pots back to their default position.

 - Command + F - Fades dialogue.
-At the end of a region this opens a simple fade, across an edit then the crossfade.
+At the end of a clip this opens a simple fade, across an edit then the crossfade.

 - Shift + R - Record arms the selected track.